-This November, Holy Trinity has planned Stratford Remembers, a programme of events in partnership with local communities and organisations to mark the centenary of the World War I Armistice.
-Over a period of two weeks, the parish will host and participate in events including theatre, film, exhibitions and remembrance services to remember the sacrifice made by those who fought and gave their lives on the front-line as well as those affected closer to home.
+This November, Stratford Churches Together has planned Stratford Remembers, a programme of events in partnership with local communities and organisations to mark the centenary of the World War I Armistice.
+Over a period of two weeks, the town's churches will host events including theatre, film, exhibitions and remembrance services to remember the sacrifice made by those who fought and gave their lives on the front-line as well as those affected closer to home.

 “This year’s remembrance commemorations are a once in a lifetime opportunity to mark the Armistice of 1918,” said The Reverend Steve Jarvis, Associate Vicar at Holy Trinity.
 “The Armistice is an important event internationally and nationally, but we wanted to mark it at a local level, telling the stories of Stratford people and tying them in to the South Midlands region.
 Whether watching a film or lighting a candle, Stratford Remembers brings together events to offer different ways and opportunities for people to reflect and remember those involved in World War I.”